 The City Planning Commission approved the Affordable Housing Incentives Guidelines (CPC-2005-1101-CA) on June 9, 2005.
 These were subsequently approved by City Council (CF 05-1345) on February 20, 2008, as a component of the City of Los Angeles Density Bonus Ordinance.
-The Guidelines describe the density bonus provisions and qualifying criteria, incentives available, design standards, and the procedures through which projects may apply for a density bonus and incentives.
+The Guidelines describe the density bonus provisions and gualifying criteria, incentives available, design standards, and the procedures through which projects may apply for a density bonus and incentives.
 The City of Los Angeles Housing and Community Investment Department (HCIDLA) utilizes these Guidelines in the preparation of Housing Covenants for Affordable Housing Projects.
 On April 9, 2010, the City Council adopted updates to the City's Density Bonus Ordinance (CF 05-1345-S1, Ordinance No. 181,142).
 However, at that time, the Affordable Housing Incentives Guidelines were not updated to reflect changes to the City's Density Bonus Ordinance or more recent changes in State Density Bonus Law located in the Government Code.
 Therefore, where there is a conflict between the Guidelines and current laws, the current law prevails.
 Additionally, many of the policies and standards contained in the Guidelines, including design and location of affordable units to be comparable to the market-rate units, equal distribution of amenities, monitoring requirements, and affordability levels, are covered by the State Density Bonus Laws.

-The project requests a 58 percent density increase above the 34 base density units to permit a total of 54 dwelling units.
-The project will set aside 53 units for affordable units for a period of 55 years, as follows: 7 units for Very Low Income household occupancy, as defined by the State Density Bonus Law 65915 (c)(1) or (c)(2) as determined by the California Department of Housing and Community Development ("HCD"); 10 units reserved for Low Income Household occupancy as determined by HCD; and 46 units reserved for Lower Income Households as determined by either the HCD or the U.S. Department of Housing and Urban Development ("HUD").
+The project requests a 142.5 percent density increase above the 26 base density units to permit a total of 64 dwelling units.
+The project will set aside 63 units for affordable units for a period of 55 years, as follows: 15 units for Very Low Income household occupancy, as defined by the State Density Bonus Law 65915 (c)(1) or (c)(2) as determined by the California

+Department of Housing and Community Development ("HCD"); and 48 units reserved for Lower Income Households as determined by either the HCD or the U.S. Department of Housing and Urban Development ("HUD").
 As such, the project is consistent with the State Density Bonus Law and the local Density Bonus Ordinance, which the Affordable Housing Incentives Guidelines implement.
-Furthermore, the project is required to record a Covenant and Agreement with the HCIDLA to make 54 units affordable per the Conditions of Approval.
+Furthermore, the project is required to record a Covenant and Agreement with the HCIDLA to make 64 units affordable per the Conditions of Approval.
 Therefore, the project complies with the City Planning Commission's Affordable Housing Incentives Guidelines.